complight/ChromaCorrect/README.md

 ## Description

-This repository contains our implementation for learning prescriptions related to refractive vision problems (myopia, presbyopia, astigmatism etc.).
+This repository contains our implementation for learning prescriptions related to refractive vision problems (myopia, hyperopia).

 Clone the entire repository and navigate to the root directory.